-Many students (and sometimes their parents) borrow student loans to cover costs associated with college including tuition, housing, and living expenses.
-But what happens if they borrow too much?
+It’s a common scenario for students (and sometimes their parents) to borrow student loans to help cover the costs of college.
+Tuition, housing, textbooks, and incidentals can really add up.
+But what happens if they take out more in loans than they actually need?
 In that case, they may receive a student loan refund.

 What Is a Student Loan Refund?

 To understand what a student loan refund is, it can be helpful to first look at what college financial aid is and how it is distributed to students.
-When a student or their parent pursues federal financial aid, such as a student loan, that aid is distributed via a credit to the student’s account at their college.
+When a student or their parent pursues federal financial aid, such as federal student loans, that aid is distributed via a credit to the student’s account at their college.

 How to Get a Student Loan Refund

-If this is the case, when it comes to federal student loans, the borrower can cancel all or part of their loan within 120 days of receiving it.
+• When it comes to federal student loans vs. private loans, the borrower can cancel all or part of their loan within 120 days of receiving it.
 They will incur no interest during this time and no fees will be charged.

 The process of getting student loan refunds may vary when dealing with private lenders.